google/koladata/docs/api_reference.md

 Returns a primitive schema representing the underlying items' dtype.

 If `ds` has a primitive schema, this returns that primitive schema, even if all items in `ds` are missing.
-If `ds` has an OBJECT/ANY schema but contains primitive values of a single dtype, it returns the schema for that primitive dtype.
+If `ds` has an OBJECT schema but contains primitive values of a single dtype, it returns the schema for that primitive dtype.